Books, FAQs

 Germinate your seeds and legumes to grow young shoots!

-You can download a copy of this Sprouting PDF for a quick reference when you’re starting out.
+You can download a copy of the Sprouting PDF (below) for a quick reference when you’re starting out.
 Share with your loved ones – this is one of the easiest and best things they can do for their health.

-Be sure to choose the right seeds or legumes specifically labeled for sprouting (I use Sproutman and SeedBankBox*), as they are typically untreated and have a higher germination rate.
+Be sure to choose the right seeds or legumes specifically labeled for sprouting (I use Sproutman and The Sprouting Company), as they are typically untreated and have a higher germination rate.

 Common sprouting options include mung beans, alfalfa seeds, lentils, and broccoli seeds.